scholarslab/scholarslab.github.io/collections/_people/dipsikha-thakur.md

 roles:
 - Makerspace Technologist, 2019-2020
 ---
-Dipsikha Thakur is a Makerspace Technologist for the 2019-2020 academic year.
+Dipsikha Thakur was a Makerspace Technologist for the 2019-2020 academic year.